paultopia/conlaw_casebook/spring-2022-iteration/10-us_v_nixon.md

 the Constitution sought to provide a comprehensive system, but the separate powers were not intended to operate with absolute independence.

-37

-'While the Constitution diffuses power the better to secure liberty, it also contemplates that practice will integrate the dispersed powers into a workable government.
-It enjoins upon its branches separateness but interdependence, autonomy but reciprocity.'
-Youngstown Sheet & Tube Co. v.
-Sawyer, 343 U.S., at 635, 72 S.Ct., at 870 (Jackson, J., concurring).

-38

 To read the Art.
 II powers of the President as providing an absolute privilege as against a subpoena essential to enforcement of criminal statutes on no more than a generalized claim of the public interest in confidentiality of